matsengrp/dpvt-experiments-1/larch/README.md

 ./larch-usher -i  /path/to/disambiguated/fasta/output.pb -r /path/to/disambiguated/fasta/output.txt -v /path/to/disambiguated/fasta/output.vcf -o /path/to/output/protobuf -c <number of larch-usher iterations you want to run> -l /path/to/log/directory/
 ```

+This generates a protobuf `/path/to/output/protobuf` containing an hDAG that can then be used in the following to extract trees as training data for dpvt models.
+The log will be written to the directory `/path/to/log/directory/`.

 ## Extracting hDAG trees as training data